Promotion and Tenure Policy

 Secondary evidence of high quality in this area includes:

-- Presentations at scholarly conferences
+- Scholarly presentations at academic conferences

 - Publication in proceedings of scholarly meetings